yesihaveidea/myrtille/DOCUMENTATION.md

 	- Check the RDP server logs (and also the Windows events logs on the RDP server machine).
 	- Check the Windows events logs ("System", "Application", etc.), particulary regarding .NET.
 	- Retry with Myrtille logs enabled and check them (Myrtille "log" folder).
 You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if setted too verbose).

+- The mouse pointer is weird (malformed)
+	- Myrtille doesn't support the mouse pointer shadow (see "Notes and limitations").
+You have to disable it (Control panel > Hardware > Mouse > Pointers (tab) > uncheck "Enable pointer shadow").

 - The RDP session continues to run after clicking "Disconnect"
 	- Check the RDP server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "RDPSetup.reg" file into registry.